stone-w4tch3r/Figma-Context-MCP/README.md

 Many code editors and other AI clients use a configuration file to manage MCP servers.

-The `figma-developer-mcp` server can be configured by adding the following to your configuration file.
+This caching fork, published as `figma-developer-mcp-caching-dev-fork`, can be configured by adding the following to your configuration file.

 > NOTE: You will need to create a Figma access token to use this server.
 Instructions on how to create a Figma API access token can be found [here](https://help.figma.com/hc/en-us/articles/8085703771159-Manage-personal-access-tokens).